De La Rue

 De La Rue plc (/ˈdɛləruː/, /ˌdɛləˈruː/) is a British company headquartered in Basingstoke, England that produces secure digital and physical protections for goods, trade and identities in 140 countries.
 It sells to governments, central banks, and businesses.
-Its authentication division provides government revenue technology, brand protection, and ID security, such as polycarbonate data pages for passports.

-Its currency division designs and produces banknotes, secure polymer substrate and banknote security features.
+The company's main focus is currency, with the designing and production of banknotes, secure polymer substrate and banknote security features.
 This includes security holograms, security threads and security printed products for central banks and currency issuing authorities.
 It is the world's largest commercial printer of banknotes.
+De La Rue previously operated an authentication division in tandem with their currency focus, providing government revenue technology, brand protection, and ID security, before this division was merged into Crane NXT.
 Since July 2025, the company has been under private ownership by Atlas Holdings.

 History

 The company was founded by Thomas de la Rue, who moved from Guernsey to London in 1821 and set up in business as a Leghorn straw hat maker, then as a stationer and printer.
 In 1831 he secured a Royal Warrant for his business to produce playing cards.
 In 1855 it started printing postage stamps and in 1860 banknotes.
 The company's first banknotes were made for Mauritius.
 In 1896, the family partnership was converted into a private company.

 In 1921, the de la Rue family sold their interests.
 The company was first listed on the London Stock Exchange in 1947.
 Then called Thomas De La Rue & Company, Limited, it changed its name in 1958 to The De La Rue Company Limited.
 A takeover bid for De La Rue was made by the Rank Organisation in 1968, but this was rejected by the Monopolies commission as being against the public interest.
 In 1991 the company's name was changed again – this time to De La Rue plc.

 In 1965 De La Rue established a joint venture with the Italian printer and inventor Gualtiero Giori called De La Rue Giori.
 Based in Switzerland, the company specialized in building banknote printing equipment.
 The company printed banknotes for the Central Bank of Iran during the 1960s.

 In 1995, the company acquired Portals Limited which had been listed on the London stock market since 1904.
 For almost 300 years Portals had been one of the leading banknote paper manufacturers in the world, having manufactured banknote paper for the Bank of England since 1724.

 In 1997, De La Rue acquired Harrison and Sons, the stamp and banknote printers based in High Wycombe.
 The factory closed permanently in 2003.

 In early 2002, De La Rue purchased Sequoia Voting Systems, a California based company that was a large provider of electronic voting systems in the United States, from Jefferson Smurfit plc for $23 million.

 Following the Panama Papers leak, it was revealed that from 2002 until 2010, De La Rue had secretly contracted New Delhi businessman Somendra Khosla to obtain contracts in exchange for a 15% commission.